remusa/algorithms-practice/concepts/solid.md

 - **TL;DR**: protects objects from depending on the behavior they don't really need.
 - "Clients should not be forced to depend on functionality (methods) that they do not use."
+- "Classes that implement interfaces should not be forced to implement methods they do not use."
 - **Summary**: ISP is a tool that guides you in the creation of well-defined interfaces and abstractions.
 - Only the behaviour a class can use is implemented (an object should not depend on behavior it doesn't need.).
 - You should not force clients to depend on behavior they don't need.